 Requests must be submitted 3-5 business days prior to the requested start date.
 Once reviewed, an approval notification will be sent via email to the requester and the primary project contact for the contractor.
 Included in this notification with be an electronic permit which needs to be printed and posted outside or adjacent to the project site/ work area.
-NOTE: Approval is project, contractor and building specific.

-PREREQUISITE / INFORMATION REQUIRED PRIOR TO PROCEEDING
+PREREQUISITE / INFORMATION REQUIRED PRIOR TO PROCEEDING\